hikashi/multi-robot-rrt-exploration-noetic/README.md

 ## Exploration Process
-The exploration relies on the correct sequence of starting clicked point else there will be issue with exploration boundary.
+The exploration relies on the correct sequence of starting clicked points or else there will be an incorrect sequence of the exploration boundary.
 The idea is to start the exploration within a given boundary and not traverse outside of the boundary.
 1. Top Left
 2. Bottom Left